kw7oe/kw7oe.github.io/content/about.md

 Some of the technologies I used day to day are:

 - vim
-- Elixir
+- Elixir/Phoenix
 - JavaScript/TypeScript
-- React
-- React Native

 So, you can expect posts about these technologies from my blog.

-~~Lately, due to work schedule, I have not been able to write a lot.
-Hopefully, I can write consistently in the coming month.~~ I have been writing a bit more lately and manage to publish around one article per month.
+Lately, due to work schedule, I have not been able to write a lot.
+Hopefully, I can write consistently in the coming month. ~~I have been writing a bit more lately and manage to publish around one article per month.~~

 ## Projects